DDavidkov/wfo-scheduler-frontend/CHEATSHEET.md

 const { prop1, prop2 } = obj;
 ```

-You can also do that to function arguments (and this also can be done to the props in a functional component)
+You can also do that to function arguments (and this also can be done to the props in a functional component):

 ```javascript
 const myFunctionalComponent = ({ prop1, prop2 }) => (